jaumeCloquellCapo/go-api-boirplate/README.md

 # Go API CRUD

-Go API CRUD app architecture showcase using Gin, PostgreSQL and redis.
+Go API CRUD app architecture showcase using Gin, Mysql and redis.

 # Architecture Overview #
 The app is designed to use a layered architecture.
 The architecture is heavily influenced by the Clean Architecture and Hexagonal Architecture.
 [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) is an architecture where `the business rules can be tested without the UI, database, web server, or any external element`.